So-dal/Keras_FasterRCNN_CustomDataset/readme.md

     • Provide a .hdf5 file corresponding to the training weights you want to load

     • Provide the config.pickle file corresponding to training

-    • Load images in the folder named test_images
+    • Create a folder named test_images and load test images in this folder

+    • Create a folder named results_imgs (the results of the predictions will be saved here)

     • Provide a .txt file with each line containing:  `filepath,x1,y1,x2,y2,class_name`
         Exemple: test_images/image008.png/215,312,279,391,handwritten